COSIMA/cosima-recipes/paper/paper.md

 The project also supports community authorship.
 Contributors are encouraged to submit new notebooks through pull requests, document their methods clearly, and generalise workflows so that they remain useful to others.
+This is particularly valuable as it is relatively rare for the computer code underlying scientific analyses to be peer reviewed with the same care as the manuscript itself.
+The COSIMA community provides several examples of the recipe ecosystem being extended into full research projects built on peer-authored software repositories on Github, where analysis workflows, methods, and implementation choices are exposed to community scrutiny and reuse.
 In that sense, the Cookbook functions both as a learning module for end users and as a framework for teaching reproducible scientific communication through notebook design and peer review.
 The easy access to data and analysis provided by the COSIMA Cookbook